Respite Care for Seniors

 Questions to ask when considering respite care services:

 Another way to look at respite care is as an opportunity to sample the community before making a more permanent move.
 You and your loved one can use the time to determine if a community is the right fit.
-At NewBridge on the Charles in Dedham, MA, and Orchard Cove in Canton, MA, seniors can come for a short-term or seasonal stay.
+Depending on availability, older adults may come to NewBridge on the Charles in Dedham, MA, and Orchard Cove in Canton, MA, for a short-term or seasonal stay.
 It’s a great way for someone who is thinking about moving to a senior living community to see what life is really like.

 There are also respite care options for older adults who wish to remain in their current living environment.
 For example, private care is a form of non-medical support that’s provided in the home.
 It can include housekeeping, companionship, meal preparation, support for personal care, and more.
 It is typically paid for out of pocket or, in Massachusetts, income-eligible seniors can receive state-funded support.